"I think you are pretty dialed in on raising the hogs. The pork has always been very good but this year's is outstanding!

 We take our hogs to Country Meat Cutters, a state-inspected facility in Reeseville as well as using Northern Trails Meats in Watertown for on-farm slaughter.
 For customers who haven't had a hog processed through Country Meat Cutters or Northern Trails Meats before, I will walk you through the order form.
 This conversation also ensures that you understand the process and are getting what you want.
 For maximum quality control, I turn in a list of customers and their corresponding hogs to the processor, along with the stack of customers' order forms, when I drop off that batch of hogs.
 The following day, I get each animal's hanging weight—what the hog weighs after it’s slaughtered, gutted, and its blood has been drained.
 I will send you an invoice based on that hanging weight.
 You pay Odyssey Farm for the hanging weight of your hog.

-NOTE: I use 275 lbs as a ballpark, beginning number to estimate your costs.
-Most of my animals finish over 275 lbs.
+NOTE: I use 293 lbs as a ballpark, beginning number to estimate your costs.
+Most of my animals finish over 293 lbs.
+I reverse calculated the 293 because I know the average trailer load weight and that my hanging weights last year were 200-210 for most animals.
 Larger animals will yield more meat at a lower cost per pound of meat than the examples below.

-Processing yields about 75% of hanging weight due to removing the head, hooves, and meat off the bone for the trim cuts.
-A 96 lb half hog in this example would yields 72 lbs of processed meat broken down as follows:
+Processing yields about 78% of hanging weight due to removing the head, hooves, and meat off the bone for the trim cuts.
+A 102.5 lb half hog in this example would yield about 80 lbs of processed meat broken down as follows:

 10 lbs Belly (can be bacon or side pork)